Nature of Light in Lighting Design: Complete Technical Guide for Professionals

 If a lower level of light is required, warmer temperatures (2700K–3200K) are preferred.

-If two light sources serve the same purpose, such as illuminating a work surface, their colour temperature should match.
+If two light sources serve the same purpose, their colour temperature should match to maintain consistency in lighting design.

 Dimming and Colour Behaviour